 After experiencing several dreams that are challenging to document owing to their uniqueness and high frequency of occurrence, I have started wondering about the link between lucid dreaming and automatic writing.
 They are both considered psychic writings; and the primary difference between them is that automatic writing can only be done while awake and lucid dreaming can only be done while asleep.

-A brief review of literature shows us that both writers and poets may exhibit psychic phenomenon.
+A brief review of literature shows us that both writers and poets can exhibit psychic phenomenon.
 For example, J.K.
 Rowling has experienced immense trauma in her life.
 In some cases, trauma is linked to psychic phenomenon.
 Some people believe that J.K.
 Rowling learned and applied Automatic Writing, which involves channeling through spirits.
 Similarly, some poets are psychic in nature because they channel poems based on setting, mood, and atmosphere.
-For instance, I wrote the poem “The Moon” while I was very sleepy and was playfully pointing my finger towards the moon.
+For instance, I wrote a poem while I was very sleepy and was playfully pointing my finger towards the moon.
 Lastly, scholars like Ibn Sina and Socrates also used dreams to create new concepts─I have clearly understood why I chose Philosophy minor to sharpen my inner voice.